Sanglorian/orcus/Orcus Classes and Powers - current.md

 ### Class Features

-**“Try Again and Aim This Time” (21st level):** As an immediate (counter) action, you can allow one ally in line of sight to reroll a missed attack roll.
+**“Try Again and Aim This Time” (21st level):** The first time in an encounter that an ally within line of sight misses on an attack, they may reroll their attack roll.

-**Sacrifice Play (24th level):** When an ally is staggered or reduced to below 0 hit points, as an immediate (react) action, you can grant any other ally in line of sight a standard, a move, and a swift action.
+**Sacrifice Play (24th level):** As an immediate (react) action once per encounter, when an ally is reduced to below 0 hit points, you can grant any other ally in line of sight a standard , a move, and a swift action.

-**Master Tactician (30th level):** As a standard action, you can give one swift action, one move action, and one standard action to be split among up to three allies of your choice in line of sight.
+**Master Tactician (30th level):** Once per encounter, as a standard action, you can give one swift action, one move action, and one standard action to be split among up to three allies of your choice in line of sight.

-### Powers
+### Power

 > #### Not Tolerate Losing
 > *You make every ally in the battle know how you feel about defeat.
 You make them fear you more than the enemy.*
 > **Daily** **Utility** **26** (**Standard Action**) ● **Martial**
 > **Near** burst 10, all allies
-> **Effect** The target regains one expended daily or encounter power.
-The target also gains an action point they must use before the end of their next turn.
+> **Effect** The target regains one expended encounter power.

 ## Team